Date of Award:

 Joseph A. Caliendo

-The Utah Transportation Center, in conjunction with the Mountain Plains Consortium, sponsored a study that investigated the distribution factors and load ratings of a continuous, steel I-girder bridge.
-The SH-52 Bridge over the Snake River is located on the Idaho-Oregon border near Payette, Idaho.
-The bridge was built in the 1950’s and presently supports two lanes of traffic.
+The Utah Transportation Center in conjunction with the Mountain Plains Consortium sponsored a study to investigate the performance, and condition of a steel, twin, I-girder bridge.
+The bridge is located on the Idaho-Oregon border near Payette, Idaho, and was designed to carry traffic over the Snake River.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .